brimonk/molt/README.md

 This project aims to create a truly parallel implementation of MOLT, researched by Matthew Causley, Andrew Christlieb, et al.

+## Purpose

+When I started this thesis, no one had yet taken the [Method of Lines Transpose (MOLT)](https://arxiv.org/pdf/1306.6902.pdf) and implemented it in anything other than Matlab, or in parallel.
+All of the mathematics had come together to show off that the algorithm devised in that paper _should_ be embarrassingly parallel; however, it hadn't been proven.

+That's what this project set out to do: implement the MOLT algorithm in parallel, and prove the theory.

+Among other things, the Kettering Undergraduate Thesis project is _supposed_ to show off what an engineer can accomplish in a single 12 week period (the length of a single co-op term).
+I've taken WAY more time than that, and I hope the features and thought that went into this shows, and is a half decent demonstration of my skills as a software engineer.

 ## Setup

 ### Easy Setup